The Complete Guide to Chadar Trek

-- Three collared t-shirts: Carry light, full sleeved t-shirts that prevent sun burns on the neck and arms.
-If you’re too cold, you can wear two tshirts together for more insulation.
+- Three collared t-shirts: Carry light, full sleeved t-shirts that prevent sunburns on the neck and arms.
+If you’re too cold, you can wear two shirts together for more insulation.

 - Thermals: Carry thermals (top and bottom) to keep yourself warm at night.
 Keep your thermals fresh and don’t wear them while trekking.

-- Sunglasses: Sunglasses are mandotory.
+- Sunglasses: Sunglasses are mandatory.
 In June, there will be abundant snow on Hampta Pass, and you would need it to protect yourself from snow blindness.

-- Suncap: At high altitude, the sun is extra harsh, as the UV rays don’t get filtered.
-So carry a suncap to protect yourself.
+- Suncap: At high altitudes, the sun is extra harsh, as the UV rays don’t get filtered.
+So carry a sun cap to protect yourself.